 With Bankrate’s compound interest calculator, you can see approximately how much interest you’re missing if you have a low-APY account.

 Where is the best place to put your savings?

 There are several great options for high-interest savings accounts.
 Here are a few examples.
 Rates are accurate as of Jan.
 23, 2023.

 |Bank||APY||Minimum balance to open account||Monthly fee|

 Even though the Federal Reserve released an interim final rule deleting restrictions on certain transfers or withdrawals per statement cycle in April 2020, most banks still have these restrictions.
 So a checking account is still a better option for money you’ll use to pay bills and other expenses.

 You can have multiple savings accounts if you’d like to have separate places to store money for different goals.
 Or consider tools like Ally Bank’s buckets feature that lets you allocate money in your savings account to specific goals, such as a wedding fund and a home down payment fund.

 Should you let your money sit in savings?

 Experts recommend keeping your emergency fund in a high-yield savings account as well as money for short-term goals such as a home down payment or vacation.
 Short-term financial goals should be things you plan to accomplish within three years.
-Beyond that, the money may be better off in an account where it can have the chance to earn more interest, such as a brokerage account.
+Beyond that, the money may be better off in an account where it can have the chance to earn a higher return, such as a brokerage account.

-High-yield savings accounts are great for emergency funds and short-term savings goals because the money is FDIC-insured and you can still earn a decent return on your money.
+High-yield savings accounts are great for emergency funds and short-term savings goals because the money is FDIC-insured — as long as you follow the FDIC’s rules and guidelines — and you can still earn a decent return on your money.
 Before you choose a savings account, confirm that it is FDIC-insured so you know your money is safe.